Monday, 17 August 2026 MUMBAI EDITION LIVE

 Best Budget Hotels & Places to Stay in Mumbai

 Mumbai has a reputation for being expensive, and it earns it.
-But the city has always made room for people arriving with a single suitcase and a tight budget — students, job-seekers, backpackers, families visiting for a wedding.
-If you know which pockets of the city to look in, you can find a clean bed, a working fan or AC, and a locked door for a fraction of what the five-stars charge along Marine Drive.
+A sea-view room on Marine Drive can cost more for one night than a month’s rent used to in the suburbs.
+But the city has always made room for people arriving with a single suitcase and a tight budget — students sitting entrance exams, job-seekers seeing the place for the first time, backpackers on a long India loop, families in town for a cousin’s wedding.
+If you know which pockets of the city to look in, you can find a clean bed, a working fan or AC, a hot shower and a door that locks, for a fraction of what the five-stars charge.

-This guide walks you through the neighbourhoods where budget stays actually make sense, what you can realistically expect for your money, and the practical things nobody tells you until you’ve already checked in.
+This guide walks you through the neighbourhoods where budget stays actually make sense, what your money realistically buys in each, the difference between a hostel dorm and a “budget hotel,” and the practical things nobody tells you until you have already checked in and found the AC only runs after 10 p.m.

-Prices in Mumbai move with the season, the day of the week, and whether there’s a big event in town.
-Treat every number below as a rough band, not a quote.
-As a general map:
+Prices in Mumbai move with the season, the day of the week, and whether there is a big event, exam or festival in town.
+As a general map, here is what different budgets tend to get you:

-Rates climb during wedding season (roughly November to February) and around big festivals.
-They soften in the monsoon months (June to September), which is the quietest — and cheapest — time to visit if you don’t mind the rain.
+Rates climb during wedding season (roughly November to February, when the weather is also at its kindest) and around big festivals like Ganesh Chaturthi and Diwali.
+They soften in the monsoon months of June to September, which is the quietest — and cheapest — time to visit if you do not mind the rain.
+If you are weighing that trade-off, our guide to the Mumbai monsoon is honest about what the season is really like.

 This is the heart of old Mumbai and, for a first-time visitor, the most rewarding place to be based.
-You’re walking distance from the Gateway of India, the Kala Ghoda art district, Chhatrapati Shivaji Maharaj Terminus (CST) and the museums.
-It’s also where Mumbai’s oldest cluster of budget guesthouses sits.
+You are within walking distance of the Gateway of India, the Kala Ghoda art district, the grand Chhatrapati Shivaji Maharaj Terminus (still called CST or VT by everyone), and most of the city’s museums and galleries.
+It is also where Mumbai’s oldest cluster of budget guesthouses sits, some of them hosting shoestring travellers since long before “backpacking India” was a phrase.

 What to expect

-Colaba is backpacker territory — the lanes behind the Taj and around Colaba Causeway are dotted with guesthouses that have been hosting shoestring travellers for decades.
-Rooms here run small and old, and the cheapest ones may have shared bathrooms, but the location is unbeatable.
-Fort, just north, is quieter and more residential, with a handful of tidy business-style budget hotels tucked among heritage buildings.
+Colaba is backpacker territory.
+The lanes behind the Taj and around Colaba Causeway are dotted with guesthouses that trade almost entirely on location.
+Rooms here run small and old, ceilings are high, fans are ancient, and the walls can be thin; the cheapest rooms may share a bathroom down the corridor.
+What you are paying for is the postcode — you can walk out of the door into the best of tourist Mumbai.
+Fort, just to the north, is quieter and more office-and-heritage than backpacker, with a handful of tidy, business-style budget hotels tucked among the old stone buildings.

 Getting there and getting around

-CST is a major suburban rail hub and the terminus for many long-distance trains, so arriving here is easy.
-From the airport, a prepaid taxi or app cab takes 45 minutes to well over an hour depending on traffic.
-Once you’re in South Mumbai, you can walk most of the tourist circuit, and the iconic black-and-yellow taxis are everywhere.
+CST is a major suburban rail hub and the terminus for many long-distance trains, so arriving into South Mumbai by rail is straightforward.
+From the airport, a prepaid or app cab takes anywhere from 45 minutes to well over an hour depending on traffic — our rundown of airport-to-city transport covers the realistic options and costs.
+Once you are in South Mumbai you can walk most of the tourist circuit, and the iconic black-and-yellow taxis are everywhere.
+Note that autorickshaws are not allowed south of roughly Bandra/Mahim, so down here it is taxis on foot, not autos.

 Tips